 |

-Micrometer eyepiece that attaches to
+Micrometer eyepiece that attaches

 something else.